Copland (operating system): Legacy

-Following Hancock's plan, development of System 7.5 continued, with several technologies originally slated for Copland being incorporated into the base OS.
-Apple embarked on a buying campaign, acquiring the rights to various third-party system enhancements and integrating them into the OS.
-The Extensions Manager, hierarchical Apple menu, collapsing windows, the menu bar clock, and sticky notes—all were developed outside of Apple.
-Stability and performance were improved by Mac OS 7.6, which dropped the "System" moniker in favor of "Mac OS".
-Eventually, many features developed for Copland, including the new multithreaded Finder and support for themes (the default Platinum was the only theme included) were rolled into the unreleased beta of Mac OS 7.7, which was instead rebranded and launched as Mac OS 8.
+Following Hancock's plan, development continued with System 7.5 receiving integration of several elements of Copland.
+System 7 was renamed to Mac OS 7 with the release of 7.6, wherein stability and performance were improved.
+Many Copland features, including the new multithreaded Finder and support for themes (defaulting to Platinum) were integrated into the unreleased beta of Mac OS 7.7, which was instead rebranded and launched as Mac OS 8.

 With the return of Jobs, this rebranding to version 8 also allowed Apple to exploit a legal loophole to terminate third-party manufacturers' licenses to System 7 and effectively shut down the Macintosh clone market.
 Later, Mac OS 8.1 finally added the new file system and Mac OS 8.6 updated the nanokernel to handle limited support for preemptive tasks.
 Its interface is Multiprocessing Services 2.x and later, but there is no process separation and the system still uses cooperative multitasking between processes.
-Even a process that is Multiprocessing Services-aware still has a part that runs in the Blue Box, a task that also runs all single-threaded programs and the only task that can run 68k code.
+Even a process that is Multiprocessing Services-aware still has a part that also runs all single-threaded programs and the only task that can run 68k code.

 The Rhapsody project was canceled after several Developer Preview releases, support for running on non-Macintosh platforms was dropped, and it was eventually released as Mac OS X Server 1.0.
 In 2001 this foundation was coupled to the Carbon library and Aqua user interface to form the modern Mac OS X product.
-Versions of Mac OS X prior to the Intel release of Mac OS X 10.4 (Tiger), also use the rootless Blue Box concept in the form of Classic to run applications written for older versions of Mac OS.
-Several features originally seen in Copland demos, including its advanced Find command, built-in Internet browser, piles of folders, and support for video-conferencing, have reappeared in subsequent releases of Mac OS X as Spotlight, Safari, Stacks, and iChat AV, respectively, although the implementation and user interface for each feature is very different.
+Several features originally seen in Copland demos, including its advanced Find command, built-in web browser, piles of folders, and support for video-conferencing, have reappeared in subsequent releases of Mac OS X as Spotlight, Safari, Stacks, and iChat AV, respectively, although the implementation and user interface for each feature is very different.